StrixV54/react-movie-detail/README.md

 # REACT - MOVIE

-This Project is created to showcase skills focusing on Tech stack like React, NodeJS, Typescript and Material-UI.
-It provides Top 10 IMDB Movies list and categories of movies.
+This Project provides Top 10 IMDB Movies list and categories of movies.
+It is created using Tech stacks :- React, NodeJs, Typescript, Material-UI, etc.

 To check the Live version of project, follow this link. - [LINK](https://movie-react-shrikant.netlify.app/)